lbl-srg/obc/specification/source/draftTaggingConcept.rst

 Enumerated types
 - inputs

-Use Modelica meta-data capabilities, parameters and annotations to program the remainder of the tags http://www.ep.liu.se/ecp/096/018/ecp14096018.pdf
+Use Modelica meta-data capabilities, parameters and/or annotations to program the remainder of the tags http://www.ep.liu.se/ecp/096/018/ecp14096018.pdf